NrgXnat/container-service/docs/command.md

     - **output-handlers** - A list of [output handlers](#output-handling).
 You use these to instruct the container service how and where to upload your container's outputs.
         - **name**
         - **type** - The type of object that will be created in XNAT.
 Currently `"Resource", "Assessor", and "Scan"` are accepted.
 The latter two must be xml files.
+        - **xsi-type** - If the **type** is `"Scan"` or `"Assessor"`, this is the XNAT XSI Type of the object that will be created from the XML.
+(Examples: `fs:fsData` for Freesurfer assessors, or `xnat:mrScanData` for MR scans.)
+Providing this field enables the Container Service to verify before launching a container that the user has sufficient permissions to create the output object.
         - **accepts-command-output** - The name of a [command output](#command-outputs) whose files will be handled.
         - **via-wrapup-command** - A reference to a wrapup command image (format: `repo/image:version[:commandname]` where the `commandname` is optional).
 See the page on [Wrapup Commands](https://wiki.xnat.org/display/CS/Wrapup+Commands) for more.
         - **as-a-child-of** - The name of a [wrapper input](#wrapper-inputs)—either external or derived—that refers to an XNAT object, or the name of a [wrapper output](#output-handling) that creates an XNAT object.
 The output files will be uploaded as a new child of that object.